tanbt-work/moolahgo_interview/readme.md

-1. Rename all the *.txt files to *.js
+1. Required to setup virtual host in the server

 2. Import mysql schema from schema.sql